heropn/SnakeGameCpp/README.md

 ###### Setup
 1. Make sure that compiler is set to x86 architecture
 2. Run compiler in debug and release mode (ignore errors)
-3. To Debug folder add all files ending with "-d" from SFML-2.5.1/_bin folder
+3. To Debug folder add all files ending with "-d" and openal32.dll from SFML-2.5.1/_bin folder
 4. To Release folder add all files without "-d" from SFML-2.5.1/_bin folder

 ###### Workflow